 Feeding a Newborn Kitten

-Another thing you'll need to do for a newborn kitten that doesn't have a mother is feed them and make sure they receive the right amount of nutrients.
+Another thing you'll need to do for a newborn kitten that doesn't have a mother is to feed them and make sure they receive the right amount of nutrients.

 You will have to bottle feed your kitten a special kitten formula approximately every 2-4 hours.
 Although every kitten is different, your veterinarian will be able to inform you of the best formula to use, how much to feed them and how frequently you should be feeding your kitten.